jerellsworth/ssss/attribution.md

 # Music

-Old Music used on Youtube is "Latin Summer" by William King https://pixabay.com/music/solo-guitar-latin-summer-157685/ Current Music is the brilliant "Mad Bossa" by Spring Spring https://opengameart.org/content/mad-bossa (CC0)
+Old Music used on Youtube is "Latin Summer" by William King https://pixabay.com/music/solo-guitar-latin-summer-157685/ Current Music is the brilliant "Mad Bossa" by Spring Spring https://opengameart.org/content/mad-bossa (CC0).
+Translated to vgm format by me.

 # SFX